leaf-node/kaya/README.md

 and domain name.
 If both machines have the same credentials for pushing their backup, they'll both end up in the same repo.
 If you prune backups from time to time, you would occasionally delete a production backup and leave a dev backup in palce.
-If you export snapshots to tape archives, you would possibly archive a dev backup to tape.
-Kaya connects to machines via SSH, and based on DNS.
-It also sends the needed credentials upon SSH connection to the target machine.
+If you export snapshots to tape archives, then in that scenario, you would possibly archive a dev backup to tape.
+Kaya connects to machines via SSH, so keeping a production machine's domain name associated with it avoids this issue.
+It also sends credentials to the target machine as part of the connection, so the target machine doesn't have to keep track of them.
-Keeping the domain name associated with the production system avoids this issue.

-The rest-server's `--append-only` mode should prevent infected machines from deleting their own past backups, but they are still able to push new ones, and to read past backup history.
+The rest-server's `--append-only` mode should prevent infected machines from deleting their own past backups.
+Target machines are still able to push new ones, and to read past backup history.

 Kaya uses SSH tunneling, with a reverse port forward, so the client can talk to the rest-server on the backup server without the need to rely upon CA